 Q: What is NFC contactless payment?

 NFC contactless payments are digital transactions that use near-field communication technology to facilitate payments through mobile devices like smartphones and tablets.
-Examples of NFC payments include Apple Pay and Android Pay.
+Examples of NFC payments include Apple Pay and Google Pay/Google Wallet.

 Q: Who uses NFC contactless payments?